MaryMuriuki/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  4. Create a script that counts the number of directories in the PATH.
  5. Create a script that lists environment variables.
  6. A script that lists all local variables and environment variables, and functions.
+ 7. Create a script that creates a new local variable.